 A student must be able to demonstrate the required motor movements to safely perform basic prosthetic-orthotic fabrication tasks and conduct physical examinations, including but not limited to palpation and obtaining accurate measurements and impressions of the affected portions of the body that are to be treated.
 This requires both gross and fine muscular movements, as well as coordination.
 The student must be able to adhere to universal precautions while performing these activities.

 Intellectual, Conceptual, Integrative, and Quantitative Abilities

 Students must be able to calculate, measure, reason, analyze, and synthesize.
-The most critical skill required of prosthetist-orthotists, problem solving, demands all of these abilities.
+Problem solving, which is the most critical skill required of prosthetist-orthotists, demands all of these abilities.
 Students must be able to participate and learn through a variety of modalities including but not limited to classroom instruction, small groups, team and collaborative activities.

 Behavioral and Social Attributes

 Students must possess the stable emotional health required for the exercise of good judgment, the timely completion of responsibilities related to the evaluation and care of patients, and the development of mature, sensitive, and effective relationships with patients and colleagues.
 Students must be able to work collaboratively in a health care team and function in stressful work environments such as hospitals and clinics.
 They must be able to demonstrate reasonable flexibility in adapting to changing work situations.